quentinsf/qhue/README.md

 Philips, to their credit, created a beautiful RESTful API for the Hue system, documented it and made it available from very early on.
 If only more manufacturers follwed their example!

-You can (and should) read [the full documentation here](http://www.developers.meethue.com/philips-hue-api), but a quick summary is that resources like lights, scenes and so forth each have a URL, that might look like this:
+You can (and should) read [the full Philips documentation here](http://www.developers.meethue.com/philips-hue-api), but a quick summary is that resources such as lights, scenes and so forth each have a URL, which might look like this:

     http://[myhub]/api/<username>/lights/1

 You can read information about light 1 by doing an HTTP GET of this URL, and modify it by doing an HTTP PUT.

 In the `qhue` module we have a Resource class, which represents *something that has a URL*.
-By calling an instance of this class, you'll make an HTTP request to the hub on that URL.
+By *calling* an instance of this class, you'll make an HTTP request to the hub on that URL.

 It also has a Bridge class, which is a handy starting point for building Resources (and is itself a Resource).
 If that seems a bit abstract, don't worry - all will be made clear below.